ngarcia14356/docinator/docs/readme.md

 ## What is "Documentation as Code"?

+> "Email is where keystrokes go to Die" --Scott Hanselman

 Documentation that exists outside of code is managed using processes outside of code, and that creates unnecessary overhead.

 - Documentation easily becomes outdated - you can't "see" the need for a documentation update in a pull request, for instance